 If you have already completed the Certificate III in Early Childhood Education and Care, you may be able to complete this diploma in one year instead of 1.5 years.

 Fridays 9am - 4pm or 9am - 11am*

 To receive this qualification, you must complete 23 core units and five elective units.

-Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.
+Elective units have been chosen by Holmesglen based on feedback from industry.